Since 2017

-How to properly store flour, sugar, yeast, and spices
+How to store flour, sugar, yeast, and spices – tips and charts

 To ensure your baked goods always turn out well, it's important to store ingredients correctly.
-If the flour gets damp, the yeast spoils, or the spices lose their aroma – even a good recipe won't help.
-In this article, you will find simple tips and tables: where, how, and how long to store flour, sugar, yeast, and spices.
+If the flour gets damp, the yeast spoils, or the spices lose their aroma, even a good recipe won't help.
+In this article you will find simple tips and tables covering where, how, and how long to store flour, sugar, yeast, and spices.

 Why this is important

-• The quality and shelf life of ingredients depend on proper storage.
+• The quality and shelf life of your ingredients depend on proper storage.

-• Storage mistakes can lead to: the appearance of insects in flour, sugar crystallization, mold on yeast, and a complete lack of aroma in spices.
+• Storage mistakes can lead to insects in the flour, sugar crystallization, mould on yeast, and a complete loss of aroma in spices.

-• Moreover, it's a cost-saving measure: you won't have to throw away spoiled products and redo dishes.
+• It also saves money: you won't have to throw away spoiled products and redo dishes.

 How to store flour